Clinical And Medical Negligence Claims

 Medical negligence covers a wide range of possibilities.
 It could be negligence in relation to diagnosis, medication, or type of surgical procedure.
 It could also include failure to do something that should have been done such as failing to warn you about the risks involved or not giving you the treatment you need.

-If you are or a loved one has had any of the following happen to you, you may be entitled to claim compensation for medical negligence:
+If you are or a loved one has had any of the following happen to you, you may be entitled to claim medical negligence compensation:

 - An accident during a surgical procedure